linode/docs/docs/guides/tools-reference/tools/use-nano-text-editor-commands/index.md

 modified_by:
   name: Linode
 published: 2011-11-08
-title: "How to Use Nano Text Editor Commands in Linux"
+title: "Using Nano Text Editor Commands in Linux"
-h1_title: "Using Nano Text Editor Commands in Linux"
+title_meta: "How to Use Nano Text Editor Commands in Linux"
-enable_h1: true
 tags: ["linux"]
 ---